MasoniteFramework/orm-docs/models.md

 ```
 ### Has Many Through (One to Many)

 The `HasManyThrough` relationship defines a relationship between 2 tables through an intermediate table.
-For example, you might have a `User` that "likes" many comments.
+For example, you might have a "user" that "likes" many "comments".

-So therefore, a `User` could be related to a specific `Comment` through a `Like`.
+So in model terms, a `User` could be related to multiple `Comment` through a `Like`.

 The schema would look something like this: